Efficient Asynchronous Byzantine Agreement without Private Setups: Augment: Towards Leader Election with Agreement

 \subsection{Resulting VBA without private setup}

-Given our $\elect$ protocol, we are ready to construct the private-setup free validated Byzantine agreement ($\VBA$), which is an important building block for implementing asynchronous atomic broadcast \cite{guo2020dumbo,cachin2001secure,kursawe2005optimistic,ramasamy2005parsimonious} and is essentially a special Byzantine agreement with external validity that can be defined as follows.
+Given our $\elect$ protocol, we are ready to construct the private-setup free validated Byzantine agreement ($\VBA$), which is essentially a special Byzantine agreement with external validity.
+As aforementioned, it is the core building block in many asynchronous protocols, such as atomic broadcast \cite{guo2020dumbo} and fast-terminating asynchronous DKG \cite{abraham2021reaching}.
+More formally, it can be defined as follows.

-\begin{definition}[Asynchronous Validated Byzantine Agreement] A protocol realizes $\VBA$, if it has syntax and properties defined as follows.

-{\textsc{Syntax}}.
-For each protocol instance with an identifier $\ID$ and a global polynomial-time computable predicate $Q_\ID$, each party input a value besides some implicit input including all parties public keys and its private key, and outputs one value.
+\begin{definition}[Asynchronous Validated Byzantine Agreement ($\VBA$)] {\textsc{Syntax}}.
+For each $\VBA$ instance with an identifier $\ID$ and a polynomial-time computable global predicate $Q_\ID$, each party inputs a value (besides the implicit inputs including all public keys and its own private key), and outputs a value.

 {\textsc{Properties}}.
 It satisfies the next properties with all but negligible probability: \begin{itemize} \item {\bf Termination}.
 If all honest parties activate on $\ID$ with an input satisfying $Q_\ID$, then every honest party outputs for $\ID$.